SamWhitehill/Unsupervised-Learning-Project/README.md

 ## This project is part Udacity's Nanodegree in Machine Learning.
-###The dataset is stored in the file customers.csv
+###The dataset is stored in the csv file customers.csv

 # Project 3: Unsupervised Learning